EliEladElrom/cra-template-must-have-libraries/README.md

 ## Testing

-Testing is done with [Jest](https://github.com/facebook/jest) &  [Enzyme](https://airbnb.io/enzyme/).
+Testing is supported with [Enzyme](https://airbnb.io/enzyme/) that works with [Jest](https://github.com/facebook/jest).

 ## Eslint configurations

-Lint is set according to Airbnb — as part of their style guide.
+Lint is set according to Airbnb style guide — as part of their style guide.
 Feel free to tweak `.eslintrc`.

 ## Format configurations

-[Prettier](https://prettier.io/) is set using my opinionated settings, feel free to [tweak prettier rules](https://prettier.io/docs/en/configuration.html) inside `.prettierrc` file to match your code style.
+[Prettier](https://prettier.io/) is set using my opinionated settings, feel free to [tweak prettier rules](https://prettier.io/docs/en/configuration.html) inside config file `.prettierrc` to match your code style.

+## Configure Components Templates

+[generate-react-cli](https://github.com/arminbro/generate-react-cli) help speed up productivity in React projects, feel free to tweak rules inside the config file `generate-react-cli.json` to match your needs.

 ## Where to go from here?